icook/unification-proposal/README.md

 ### Quality Assurance

-The maintainers job is essentially maintaining quality of the code base which involves reviewing contributions.
+One of the maintainers jobs is reviewing contributions.
 The easier this is the more quickly contributions will get accepted, and thus the more likely people are to contribute again.
 Or on the flip side, if review isn't sufficient (sloppy) then the quality of code base will decline and it's user base (health) will decline as well.

 Main tasks included
 * Making new code doesn't break things (Automated testing with TravisCI)